snake404/cf-buildpack-erlang/README.md

 It is based on an older version by [Aaron Speigel](https://github.com/spiegela/cf-buildpack-erlang) that appears no longer to be maintained.

-## WARNING

-This build pack is currently under development - it is not ready for productive use yet!

 ## Update

-The following updates have been:
+The following updates have been made:

 * Erlang tarballs are downloaded from Heroku Cedar 14 stack
 * Rebar3 is used instead of Rebar2.x